taasaka/hangman/README.md

 # hangman
-This is made by Python practice for beginner.
+This is made for a practice.
 This is a populor game, easy to make.